 Secondly, the technology should have been explained more thoroughly; for example, the ability to upload photographs was notably unintuitive.
 We also didn't make it clear to participants how they could create an introductory “About” page with their biography.
 The idea of the introductory biography was to have an entry that participants could create before the day and which they could use to point to all the projects they are involved in that they might not work on the actual day.
 We wanted to give people a way to provide context and additional information.
 As it is, we set up the WordPress accounts with a separate page as a bio, but many just created a blog entry for that.

 We could have promoted the project better, alerting people that they could watch it unfold on the RSS feed page.
-We also should have anticipated that people about the projectcreating a secondary discussion context.
+We also should have anticipated that people would use Twitter to tweet about the project, creating a secondary discussion context.
 We should have supported that better by suggesting a subject hashtag, something we did in subsequent iterations.

 WordPress, for all its virtues, turned out to export data that was difficult to clean up.
 The content of the entries exported from WordPress includes whatever the user pasted in or edited.
-Where users wrote in MS Word and pasted in their entrieswe found layers of Microsoft XML code that were hard to process automatically.
+Where users wrote in MS Word and pasted in their entries, we also found layers of Microsoft XML code that were hard to process automatically.
 Ultimately, we had to settle for fairly crude consistent content code.

 We would like to encourage greater international participation, especially in non-English speaking countries, but have failed in attempts to get more participation.
 We have tried personally inviting people we know in other countries.
 We have tried asking international participants to recommend people they think would like to participate.
 None of this has lessened the Anglo-centric geographic distribution.
 For 2012 we hope to enlist partner institutions to present the project in their community as a way of widening participation.